IOsetting/stc8prog/README.md

 ### 1. Add it to packages

-By default PlatformIO places packages at `/home/[username]/.platformio/packages`, create a folder named `tool-stc8prog` under it, and place stc8prog executable under it.
+By default PlatformIO places packages at `/home/[username]/.platformio/packages`
+1. create a folder named `tool-stc8prog` under it
+1. and place stc8prog executable under it.

 ### 2. Configurate platformio.ini

-Create a new env in platformio.ini, it can be a clone of existing one, change the name and change `upload_protocol` option to custom, then configurate the rest accordingly, for example:
+Create a new env in platformio.ini, it can be a clone of existing one, change the name and change `upload_protocol` option to `custom`, then configurate the rest accordingly, for example:
 ```
 [env:stc8h3k32s2-stc8prog]
 platform = intel_mcs51